hanabi/hanabi.github.io/Reference.md

   * However, his slot 5 card has a negative 1 clue on it (from Alice's number 1 clue), so it explicitly cannot be the blue 1.
   * Thus, this must be *Focus Inversion* and blue 1 must be on slot 1.
 The blue card on slot 5 can be either blue 2, blue 3, blue 4, or blue 5.
 * Note that ***Self-Finesses* always take precedence over *Focus Inversion***.

-### Burning (End-Game Stalling) & Same-Suit Principle

-* In the *End-Game*, often times there are still a lot of cards yet to be played.
-Thus, you need to be very careful when discarding, since by drawing a card you can make the game end before everyone has a chance to play all of the cards.
-* If there are enough of clues available, you can choose to stall, by giving a low-value (or even a completely useless) clue.
-This is referred to as *Burning* a clue.
-* The best way to give a useless clue is to re-clue cards which are already known to be playable.
-* Give a *Burn Clue* if:
-  * There is a possibility that the game can be completed without anyone discarding from now on.
-  * You have two or more useful cards in your hand, and you want to follow *Team Distribution Principle*.
-* Do not give a *Burn Clue* if:
-  * The end-game has not started yet (see the *End-Game Threshold*).
-  * You know that someone else will have to discard in the future.
-  * There is only one more useful card in the deck and all of the useful cards in your hand are of the same suit as that card.
-This is known as *Same-Suit Principle*.
-For example:
-    * You have two cards clued in your hand that you know to be red 3 and red 5.
-    * The only useful cards left in the deck are two red 2's.
-    * Here, there is no reason for you to stall, since the red 3 will **not** be played sooner if you stall.

 ### The Distribution Clue